Kuching: History

 The little town looked so neat and fresh and prosperous under the careful jurisdiction of the Rajah and his officers, that it reminded me of a box of painted toys kept scrupulously clean by a child.
 The Bazaar runs for some distance along the banks of river, and this quarter of the town is inhabited almost entirely by Chinese traders, with the exception of one or two Hindoo shops....Groceries of exotic kinds are laid out on tables near the pavement, from which the purchasers make their choice.
 At the Hindoo shops you can buy silks from India, sarongs from Java, tea from China and tiles and porcelain from all parts of the world, laid out in picturesque confusion, and overflowing into the street.

 — Margaret Brooke, wife of Charles Brooke.

 The Astana (Palace), which is now the official residence of the governor of Sarawak, was constructed next to Brooke's first residence.
 He had it built in 1869 as a wedding gift to his wife.
 Kuching continued to prosper under Charles Vyner Brooke, who succeeded his father as the Third Rajah of Sarawak.
 In 1941, Kuching was the site of the Brooke Government Centenary Celebration.
 A few months later, the Brooke administration came to a close when the Japanese occupied Sarawak.

 A street scene of Kuching town shortly after the surrender of Japan, image taken on 12 September 1945.

-A piece of Japanese propaganda in Jawi script found in the town after the capturing of the town by the Australian forces.
+A piece of Japanese propaganda in Jawi script in the town in September 1945, after the Australian forces liberated the town.

 During the Second World War, six platoons of infantry from 2/15 Punjab Regiment were stationed at Kuching in April 1941.
 The Regiment defended Kuching and Bukit Stabar airfield from being the destroyed by the Japanese.
 Defence was mainly concentrated on Kuching and Miri.
 However, on 24 December 1941, Kuching was conquered by the Japanese forces.
 Sarawak was ruled as part of the Japanese Empire for three years and eight months, until the official Japanese surrender on 11 September 1945.
 The official surrender was signed on HMAS Kapunda at Kuching.
 From March 1942, the Japanese operated the Batu Lintang camp, for POWs and civilian internees, 5 km outside Kuching.